On this page

 Who uses it

-Form G-28 is intended for use by an attorney or accredited representative to establish their eligibility to represent a client in immigration matters before the U.S. Department of Homeland Security, including USCIS, CBP, or ICE.
-Attorneys must provide licensing authority information and bar numbers for all jurisdictions where they are admitted to practice, as defined in 8 CFR 1.2.
-Accredited representatives must include the name of their recognized organization and the date of their accreditation.
+Form G-28 is intended for use by an attorney or accredited representative to establish their eligibility to represent a client in immigration matters before the U.S. Department of Homeland Security.
+It is required for attorneys or representatives appearing before USCIS, CBP, or ICE.
+Attorneys must provide licensing authority information and bar numbers for all jurisdictions where they are admitted to practice.
+Accredited representatives must provide the name of their recognized organization and the date of their accreditation.
 This form is not intended for general public self-filing.

 When it is used